-Online safety relates to the specific challenges and risks presented by new technologies, including the internet, mobile phones and other devices, for children, young people and adults.
+Online safety relates to the specific challenges and risks presented by new technologies, including the internet, mobile phones and other electronic devices with imaging and sharing capabilities, for children, young people and adults.

 We seek to create an appropriate balance between controlling access to the internet and technology, setting rules and boundaries and educating children, parents/guardians and staff about safe and responsible use.
 This will include a range of practices including undertaking appropriate risk assessments of technology, ensuring there is appropriate supervision of children, providing safe and suitable equipment/tools for staff and children and ensuring that there is up-to-date training/education in place for all staff regarding online risks and responsibilities.